University of Washington

 Focus AreasDemocratic Governance, Economic and Social Inclusion, Environment Sustainability

-DisciplineArchitecture, Design, Economic Development, Engineering, Housing, Landscape Architecture, Philosophy, Planning, Public Affairs, Public Health, Public Policy, Transportation, Urban and Regional Planning, Web Design
+DisciplineArchitecture, Business Analytics, Communication Leadership, Design, Economic Development, Engineering, Environmental and Forest Sciences, Housing, IT, Landscape Architecture, Law, Public Affairs, Public Health, Public Policy, Real Estate, Transportation Engineering, Urban Design and Planning, Web Design

 Livable City Year

-Livable City Year (LCY) links University of Washington students and faculty with a Washington city or other regional government for an entire academic year, partnering to address the city’s sustainability and livability goals by engaging students and classes across the university.
-The program helps cities accomplish critical projects in an affordable way while providing opportunities for students to learn through real-life problem solving.
+Livable City Year (LCY) links University of Washington students and faculty with a Washington city, county, tribe, or special district, engaging faculty and students across the university to address the community partner’s sustainability and livability goals.
+The program helps its community partners accomplish critical projects in an affordable way while providing opportunities for students to learn through real-life problem solving.
+LCY works with communities of all sizes and budgets, and our partnerships can have a broad range of timelines and scopes based on partner needs.

-The program’s inaugural partnership with Auburn, Washington, during the 2016-2017 school year engaged more than 160 students working on 17 projects in the fields of urban design and planning, public health, sociology, environmental studies, and business.
+The program’s inaugural partnership with the City of Auburn during the 2016-2017 school year engaged more than 160 students working on 17 projects in the fields of urban design and planning, public health, sociology, environmental studies, and business.

 The initial year was a success thanks to the collaboration, guidance and feedback of Auburn city staff and decision-makers who helped shape the learning experience for UW undergraduate and graduate students.
 The partnership provided Auburn with research, analysis and recommendations, the result of more than 19,000 hours of student work.
 The relationship will continue as UW and Auburn assess the program’s lasting impact and benefits to the community.